 Loans and lending programs directed towards servicing businesses with at least 51% minority ownership qualify for minority small business loans.
-The purpose of these loans is to even the playing field and offer disadvantaged companies a chance to succeed.
+These loans aim to even the playing field and offer disadvantaged companies a chance to succeed.
 Some of these loans have more stringent requirements, such as all employees being of a given minority.
-Make sure to check the fine print and additional requirements when applying, especially for no-revenue options.
+When applying, check the fine print and additional requirements, especially for no-revenue options.

-There aren’t any loans designed for specific minorities.
-Instead, various lending programs such as the Small Business Association (SBA) and non-for-profits offer financing options for minority-owned businesses in general.
-In some cases, you may get better opportunities from more traditional loans, so it’s always good to know your options.
-For instance, the SBA 7(a) program is an excellent option for minorities while being open to all small businesses.
+Instead, various lending programs such as the Small Business Association (SBA) and not-for-profits offer financing options for minority businesses.
+Sometimes, you may get better opportunities from more traditional loans, so it’s always good to know your options.
+An example, the SBA 7(a) program is an excellent option while being open to all small businesses.